 नर्मदा सरितां श्रेष्ठा, महादेवस्य वल्लभा ||

 The idea and name of Narmada is inseparable from that of Shiva.
 Hence the standard greeting ‘Narmade Har’ resonates all over the region from Amarkantak to the sea.
-The whole of Narmadakhand is full of Shiva temples – there would hardly be a village that would not have one.
+The whole of Narmadakhand is full of Shiva temples – it would be difficult to find a village that would not have one.
 There are ghats (small or big) almost every two miles.
 It would not be wrong to claim that no river in the world would have as many ghats as Narmada does.
 It is a common sight every evening on each ghat, of people devotedly releasing lamps (diyas) floating on the waters or placing lights and incense.
-On special days, thousands of lights and lamps adorn the water surface of this holiest of holy rivers.
-Narmada is the Ishta-Devi of all who live in its vicinity.
-Their lives revolve around her.
+On special days, thousands of lights and

 Narmada’s Glory and Majesty